Floorp-Projects/Floorp/devtools/docs/backend/actor-registration.md

 });
 ```

-If you are adding a new built-in actor, you should be registering it using `DebuggerServer.registerModule` in `_addBrowserActors` or `_addTargetScopedActors` in `/devtools/server/main.js`.
+If you are adding a new built-in devtools actor, you should be registering it using `DebuggerServer.registerModule` in `_addBrowserActors` or `addTabActors` in `/devtools/server/main.js`.

+If you are adding a new actor from an add-on, you should call `DebuggerServer.registerModule` directly from your add-on code.

 ## A note about lazy registration